Gavin Williamson hit by fresh claim of ‘tacit threat’ to MP about private life

 Rishi Sunak has said abusive texts sent by Mr Williamson to a colleague were “not acceptable or right”, as the prime minister insisted that he had been aware of a “disagreement” – but not the details of the exchange.

-Business secretary Grant Shapps said Mr Williamson was not “right” to send a series of angry texts to a colleague – calling them “inappropriate”.
+Business secretary Grant Shapps said Mr Williamson was not “right” to send a series of angry texts to a colleague – calling them “completely inappropriate”.

-He told Sky News: “I don’t think it was the right thing to do, to send messages like that.
-I see they must have been sent in a moment of frustration.”
+“I don’t think it was the right thing to do, to send messages like that.
+I see they must have been sent in a moment of frustration.” he told Sky News.

+Mr Shapps said it was better to write things “which you would not live to regret later”, adding: “It’s important we don’t write things we regret in the cold light of day.”

 Asked about the fresh claim of a “tacit threat”, Mr Shapps told Times Radio: “If there are further allegations those would have to be taken seriously – but I do think it’s important that a proper process is followed rather than jumping to conclusions.”